Hanbury Brown-Twiss interference with massively parallel spectral multiplexing for broadband light: Discussion

 Given excellent timing resolution of the spectrometer, this architecture is particularly compatible with phase-encoded time-bin qubits \cite{Zbinden_Gisin_timebin}, in which each qubit is encoded as a photon in a coherent superposition of early and late time bins.
-Entanglement swapping is then identified by two-photon coincidence events within the same spectral bin \cite{Zbinden_Gisin_swap}, which inform the remote parties of the spectral channel hosting the successfully entangled pair for subsequent quantum operations.
+Entanglement swapping is then identified by two-photon coincidence events within the same spectral bin \cite{Zbinden_Gisin_swap}, which inform the remote parties of the spectral channel hosting the successfully entangled pair for subsequent quantum operations.The main limitation of the presented spectrometer for this application is its low overall system efficiency, estimated at approximately 10\% and dominated by the SPAD photon detection efficiency.
+For two-photon processes, this limitation is particularly severe because the relevant coincidence rates scale with the square of efficiency.
+Nevertheless, these results represent an important step toward spectral multiplexing for entanglement swapping, demonstrating the feasibility of the approach.
+As detector technologies continue to improve, higher-efficiency implementations are expected to make this method a competitive and practical solution.

+\textbf{Current state of the art and future advancements:} In Table \ref{tab1:comparison} we compare our results with those of other published fast spectrometers, focusing on the operational wavelength $\lambda$, spectral and temporal resolutions $\Delta \lambda$ \& $\Delta t$, multiplication factor with respect to the Heisenberg-Gabor limit (i.e. how far the product of resolutions is above the limit), number of spectral channels, and the possibility to measure multiple photons in parallel.
+All examples in the table are far inferior to our results in terms of the product of two resolutions and, in some cases, in the number of spectral channels.

+An important case for comparison is presented in \cite{cheng2019broadband}, which employed a different approach.
+It used a single channel of the long superconducting nanowire single-photon detector (SNSPD) with a diffraction grating to disperse light along the nanowire, determining the wavelength from the time difference of signal arrival at its two ends and leveraging the detector’s excellent timing resolution.
+However, the spectral resolution achieved was much poorer than in our work, with long and irregular tails in the resolution function.

-\textbf{Future advancements} in fast sensor technologies are expected to significantly enhance temporal resolution, potentially achieving resolutions as fine as 5 ps rms for SPAD devices, as recently demonstrated in \cite{Gramuglia2022}.
-Similarly, superconducting nanowire single-photon detectors (SNSPDs) are rapidly advancing toward temporal resolutions in the single-digit picosecond regime.
+Future advancements in fast sensor technologies are expected to significantly enhance temporal resolution, potentially achieving resolutions as fine as 5 ps rms for SPAD devices, as recently demonstrated in \cite{Gramuglia2022}.
+Hybrid solutions with a SPAD sensor attached to a time-stamping chip are also being investigated as a route to large two-dimensional fast imagers \cite{Llopart2022,Hogenbirk2026, picopix,timespot}.
+Similarly, SNSPDs are rapidly advancing toward temporal resolutions in the single-digit picosecond regime.
+A notable advantage of this type of detector is its superior quantum efficiency compared to SPADs, which is important in many applications.
 However, these detectors currently require cryogenic temperatures, and their scalability to multi-channel and two-dimensional detector arrays has not yet been fully established \cite{Cheng2019, Korzh2020, oripov2023camera}.

 Spectral resolution improvements down to a few picometers can be realized by employing an Echelle spectrometer configuration \cite{Nagaoka1923}.
 In this arrangement, high-order diffraction provides enhanced spectral resolution, while a first-order grating vertically separates overlapping spectral orders.
 The resulting output, a sequence of parallel spectral stripes, necessitates the use of a two-dimensional array of single-photon detectors to achieve high spectral resolution across an extensive wavelength range.